jonmaiga/tests-for-randomness/README.md

 - Inspect tests (`-inspect-test`)

 ## Unittests
-There is some coverage especially over the more complicated parts such as different special math functions for different distributions.
+There is some coverage especially over the more complicated parts such as different special math functions.

+## Results
+I've added some initial results for [32-bits](results/result_32.md) and [64-bits](results/result_64.md).

-## Disclaimer / Contributions
+## Contributions
-I'm not a statistician and have probably made a lot of mistakes (feel free to open an issue or PR).

-## Future
-This is nowhere finished work, for some unfinished tasks please see the incomplete issue list!
+This is nowhere finished work, for some unfinished tasks please see the incomplete issue list.
+Feel free to open issues and PRs, there is plenty of work to do.

+_Disclaimer: I'm not a statistician and have probably made a lot of mistakes..._